Unilateral neglect in children

 The child with a brain injury on the right side can neglect the left side visual field.
-In these instances, they may neglect to take food from left half of their plate.
+In these instances, they may neglect to take food from the left half of their plate.
 Frequent collision with objects or structures such as doorframes on the side being neglected is observed.

 Neglect may also affect the memory and recall perception e.g. if the child asked to draw an object, he will draw half of the object.
-This is due to perceptive deficit of memory.
+This is due to a perceptive deficit of memory.

 Some forms of neglect may also be very mild in a condition “Extinction”.
 The competition from the same side lesion impedes the perception of the contralesional stimulus.